Understanding the difference between plagiarism vs. paraphrasing is vital for the modern writer.

 With so much information out there, you need to know that you are using your sources accurately when summarizing someone else’s thoughts or quoting them directly.

 Both plagiarism and paraphrasing are common in the modern writing world.
 In order to avoid plagiarism, which is unethical and illegal, and use paraphrasing as a tool, not a crutch, you must understand what they mean and how you might end up doing one or both of them.
+If you like this article, don’t forget to read our guide to the best plagiarism checkers.

 - Plagiarism Vs. Paraphrasing: Defining Your Terms